LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    Used with :meth:`curl->set(key, value)`.
 This option is used to control which version(s) of SSL/TLS can be used.
-The value passed should be one of the following methods to force using the version specfied by the method name:
+The value passed should be one of the following methods to force using the version specified by the method name:
    ``CURL_SSLVERSION_TLSv1``, ``CURL_SSLVERSION_SSLv2``,  or
    ``CURL_SSLVERSION_SSLv3``. ``CURL_SSLVERSION_DEFAULT`` can be passed to tell curl to figure out the remote server's protocol, though it won't use